How does card processing work?

 Issuer reviews the transaction and comes back with a response: Approved or declined.

 What’s an acquirer?

 An acquirer is a bank or financial institution that acquires funds from a shopper.
-It’s responsible for sending the authorization request to the issuer and passing the response back to the merchant.
+It’s responsible for sending the authorisation request to the issuer and passing the response back to the merchant.

 Card processing costs

 To get the best from your card processing, it’s important to understand the factors that impact the end result.
-These are processing costs and authorization rates.
+These are processing costs and authorisation rates.